open-runtimes/examples/java/deepgram_audio_summary/README.md

 ```

-## 📝 Environment Variables
+## 📝 Variables

-List of environment variables used by this cloud function.
+List of variables used by this cloud function.
 These must be passed within 'variables' section of the request:

 **DEEPGRAM_SECRET_KEY** - This API key would be the access token used by Deepgram for generating the Summary.